Non-Profit Accounting Services

 Industry involvement:

-Porte Brown and our employees are active members of the community, industry organizations, and professional accounting associations.
-The financial management of a nonprofit is a unique process, which is why you want a CPA for nonprofits who’s familiar with local industry.
-Our accountants for nonprofits are members of a number of Chambers of Commerce and industry organizations spanning the multiple practice areas in which we operate.
-Our involvement with the following organizations provides a forum for sharing ideas and resources in order to provide accounting services for nonprofits in a consistently superior manner:
+Porte Brown and our employees are active in the community, members of industry organizations, and professional accounting associations.
+The financial management of a non-profit is a unique process, which is why you want a CPA for non-profits who is familiar with the local industry.
+Our non-profit accountants are members of several Chambers of Commerce and industry organizations spanning the multiple practice areas in which we operate.
+Our involvement with the following organizations provides a forum for sharing ideas and resources to provide accounting services for non-profits in a consistently superior manner:

 Commitment to Quality and Continuing Education for Our Team and Yours

 Our commitment to quality cannot be underestimated.
-When the Quality Review program was being implemented in Illinois, we sat on the Quality Review Executive Committee until the program was up and running for the duration of the Committee.
-We monitor our system of quality control continuously throughout the year and subject our audit and accounting policies and procedures to an independent outside review (referred to as a peer review) every three years as required by our membership in the American Institute of Certified Public Accountants.
-Porte Brown LLC’s system of quality control is based on the AICPA’s quality control standards.
+When the Quality Review program was being implemented in Illinois, we served on the Quality Review Executive Committee for the duration of the Committee's existence, until the program was fully operational.
+We monitor our quality control system continuously throughout the year and subject our audit and accounting policies and procedures to an independent outside review (referred to as a peer review) every three years, as required by our membership in the American Institute of Certified Public Accountants.
+Porte Brown LLC’s quality control system is based on the AICPA’s quality control standards.

-The American Institute of Certified Public Accountants (AICPA) is committed to helping its members achieve the highest standards in performing quality audits.
+The American Institute of Certified Public Accountants (AICPA) is dedicated to helping its members maintain the highest standards in conducting quality audits.
 To help CPAs meet the challenges of performing quality audits for clients in this complex area, the AICPA offers firm-based voluntary membership centers for firms that perform audits.
 Porte Brown LLC is a dedicated member of the following audit quality centers:

 We are very proud to demonstrate our commitment to quality and integrity.
 Our last Peer Review was performed by KerberRose SC, Certified Public Accountants.
 Here's a copy of our most recent Peer Review Report.

 We have firm representation on seven different ICPAS committees and regularly participate in educational opportunities, both local and national.
-As part of our firm’s associations with these organizations, we receive a wide range of support that includes education, training, contacts, and resources to help us better service our clients and improve their competitiveness in individual marketplaces.
-Our focus is on being a recipient of the best education possible and then turning it around and providing the best education possible to our clients.
+As part of our firm’s associations with these organizations, we receive a wide range of support, including education, training, contacts, and resources to help us better serve our clients and improve their competitiveness in individual marketplaces.
+Our focus is on receiving the best education possible and then turning it around and providing the best education possible to our clients.

 Nonprofit Spotlight